John Weekes, PhD

 John is a leading expert in all aspects of contemporary substance use and integrated knowledge mobilization.

-John Weekes served as an active Adjunct Research Professor of Forensic Psychology and Substance Use in the Department of Psychology at Carleton University for over 30 years.
-During that time, he mentored over 70 undergraduate and graduate students.
+John Weekes has served as an active Adjunct Research Professor of Forensic Psychology and Substance Use Health in the Department of Psychology at Carleton University for over 30 years.
+During that time, he supervised over 70 students.
+He continues to teach courses in psychology and substance use health and to mentor undergraduate and graduate students.

 Following a rewarding career with the Correctional Service of Canada, John went on to lead research groups in both public hospital and not-for-profit research institutes where he prioritized knowledge mobilization.